if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

+Provides a base that all object control actions can inherit from.

+**Script Usage:**
-The Base Object Control Action script is an abstract class that all object control action scripts inherit.
+  > This is an abstract class that is to be inherited to a concrete class that provides object control action functionality, therefore this script should not be directly used.

-As this is an abstract class, it cannot be applied directly to a game object and performs no logic.

 ### Inspector Parameters